|

 After breakfast, it’s party time!
 We fly out to Sydney, a sunny, seductive, and friendly city famous for its large harbor and wide beaches, where we start to get ready for the celebration of a lifetime!
 Enjoy our luxurious, 5-star hotel, with a daily social hour of bites and bevvies, and a rooftop pool.
 Later, meet the group for a casual Sydney dinner and to see what is happening around town.

 Mardi Gras will be in full swing.
-And with the 2023 WorldPride opening ceremonies the next day, we will be working to maximize our enjoyment of this colorful fest by letting you know about spontaneous party opportunities as they present themselves.
+We will be working to maximize our enjoyment of this colorful fest by letting you know about spontaneous party opportunities as they present themselves.
 Flexibility will be the key to having the most fun possible at one of the biggest parties on Earth!

 There is so much to see and do in Sydney that you will have a hard time deciding!
 We have allowed open afternoons for you to explore on your own, pursue Pride events, or rest up for the big events in the evenings.
 Here are a few ideas!